axelarnetwork/interchain-token-service/docs/index.md

 function _giveToken(address to, uint256 amount) internal returns (uint256)
 ```

-_Transfers a specified amount of tokens from this contract to a specified address._
+_Transfers a specified amount of tokens from the liquidity pool to a specified address._

 #### Parameters